 Developing apps for three platforms means:

-In the App vs Website battle, the website gets one back.
+In the mobile apps vs web apps battle, a web app gets one back.

 For example, if you plan to build an app for runners to track their route or a taxi app that orders transport to a specific place, the best possible experience you can achieve is with a mobile native app.
 In this case, a GPS feature is crucial for your business.

-So, ding! ding! ding!
-In the App vs Website showdown, the app takes the round.
+In our battle, a mobile app takes the round.
 But saying that, it is possible to do the task with a web app, but it won’t be as fast and easily accessible as a simple mobile app.

-If yes, you should definitely go on a website first.
-Later on, you can invest in cross-platform apps instead of investing in native apps.
+If yes, you should definitely go on a web app first.
+Later on, you can invest in cross-platform apps instead of investing in mobile apps.

 This might be the Unique Selling Proposition (USP) of your business.
 While you focus on mobile systems only, everyone else will be focusing on web platforms or delivering an average solution for each platform available.